SaiKUndurthi/Automated-Testing-of-Best-Practices-for-Android/README.md

 $ adb logcat
 ```
 ### Sample applications
-Two APK files are provided under the apks/ folder for you to understand the working of the tool. **_violate.apk_** this application violates the best practices and **_followsBestPractice.apk_** follows all the best practices.
+Two APK files are provided under the apks/ folder for you to understand the working of the tool. **_violatesBestPractice.apk_** this application violates the best practices and **_followsBestPractice.apk_** follows all the best practices.